 God didn’t get surprised.
 He is sovereign.
 He is in control.
 That means not only does He know about it, but He will turn it around and use it for good if you don’t bail out of His plan.
 He is good.
 He has your best interest in mind.

 People can try and do negative things to you, they can try and hurt you, He is bigger than they are, He is more powerful than they are.

 And He is faithful.
 Every promise He has made to you, He is going to come through.
 In your timing?
 Probably not.

 And in the process, as you struggle with it, it’ll probably make you a lot more like Christ, which is the big plan anyway.

-Open Genesis 37 and read it to chapter 50 and here’s a guy who does what’s right and so they sell him into slavery.
+Here’s a guy who does what’s right and so they sell him into slavery.
 Here’s a guy that, when he’s a slave, he does everything right so he rises to the head of Potiphar’s household and Potiphar’s wife says, “Hey, man, I want to sleep with you.”
 And he’s righteous and runs away, and she lies and he ends up in prison.